 - Wholesale channel expansion: We intend to take a measured approach to attract new customers and enter new markets through selected retail partners that are complementary to our brand.
 We started with the run specialty channel and then selectively expanded to additional premium retail partners to reach a broader audience, building on the initial momentum and brand halo gained by our presence in specialty stores. - Additional doors: We believe there is significant room to enter additional premium doors in less mature but also in many of our established markets by tapping into new customer segments. - Higher sales per door: We believe that by delivering a superior On brand experience at our wholesale partners (in an online and offline environment), we still have room to increase our sales per door.
 Furthermore, we aim to work with our partners in a very integrated way, including planning assortments and inventory and ensuring that we have the right product assortment in the corresponding channel for the respective consumer. - DTC channel expansion: The second pillar to the multi-channel growth is our DTC channel, both digital and physical, which we believe enables greater consumer engagement and offers an optimal environment to showcase our brand.
 We believe that this customer experience will lead to a continued increased share of our DTC channel in the long term. - Digital: We believe that we have ample opportunity to not only acquire new customers, but also drive repeat purchases.
 Knowing our customers and being able to provide them a superior experience over time is key.
 Historically, we have achieved growth in our digital channel thanks to our capability to achieve superior returns on our advertising spend.
-We will continue to strive for strong growth to further enhance our digital experience. - Physical: We plan to selectively build physical stores to showcase our brand and products, which we believe will further strengthen our local community and brand reach.
+We will continue to strive for strong growth to further enhance our digital experience.

+- Physical: We plan to selectively build physical stores to showcase our brand and products, which we believe will further strengthen our local community and brand reach.
 Our stores will be designed to create an enriching customer experience through technology and personalized customer service.
-We opened our first flagship retail location in New York City in 2020, and our intention is to have a very selective presence with flagship locations in key cities around the globe, including for example stores in London and Tokyo in the near future.
-We believe retail stores will be a key growth pillar in China and we currently operate eight owned retail stores located in Shanghai, Chengdu, Shenzhen and Beijing.
+We opened our first flagship retail location in New York City in 2020, and we continue to expand very selectively with flagship locations in key cities around the globe, adding for example Tokyo and Los Angeles in 2022.
+We believe retail stores will be a key growth pillar in China and we currently operate 13 owned retail stores located in Shanghai, Chengdu, Shenzhen and Beijing.
 We target premium shopping locations in major cities where we are able to directly connect with customers who we believe will connect with On.